Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Kernelization algorithm for

 \subsection{Reducing Block Graph branches}

 Let $G=(V,E)$ be a graph, a \emph{BG-branch} is a connected induced subgraph $B$ of $G$ such that $B$ is a block graph.
 A vertex $v\in V(B)$ is an \emph{attachment point} of $B$ if $N_G(v)\setminus V(B) \neq \emptyset$.
 A BG-branch is a $p$-BG-branch if it has exactly $p$ attachment points.
-We denote $B^R$ the subgraph of $B$ in which all attachment points have been removed.
-A $2$-BG-branch $B$ is \emph{clean} if $B^R$ is connected and if the two attachment points are not adjacent.
-For a clean $2$-BG-branch $B$, a \emph{min-cut} of $B$ is a set of edges $M \subseteq E(B)$ of minimum size such that $p_1$ and $p_2$ are not in the same connected component of $B-M$ and $mc(B)$ is the size of a min-cut of $B$.
+We denote $B^R$ the induced subgraph of $B$ in which all attachment points have been removed.
+We first define a simple rule that allows to remove all the vertices of a $1$-BG-branch except for its attachment point.

 \begin{polyrule} Let $B$ be a $1$-BG-branch of $G$ such that $B^R$ is connected and not empty.
 Remove $V(B^R)$ from $G$. \end{polyrule}